codeandcoffeelb/codeandcoffeelb.github.io/_posts/members/2016-06-11-managedkaos.md

 I've done programming, circuit design, and a lot of system administration on Windows, Linux (mostly this lately), and even Unix (HPUX/Solaris/AIX)!

 These days I'm what they call a Systems Reliability Engineer.
 I make sure code gets deployed properly and then I monitor the sites to make sure they stay up and running.
 When !#@$@% hits the fan, I'm the guy they call to clean things up.
 Then I document what happened and take steps to make sure it dosen't happen again.
-I currently have the AWS CSA Associate and Developer certs and I'm working on the SysOps Professional cert.
+I currently have the AWS Solutions Architect and Developer certs at the associate level; I'm working on the SysOps Professional cert.

 I'm also a contributor to Linked In Learning.
 I've authored a few classes and I'm working on more.